skiselev/minimax8085-keypad-vfd/README.md

 # minimax8085-keypad-vfd
-Keypad and VFD extension board for the MiniMax 8085 SBC
+Keypad and VFD (vacuum fluorescent display) extension board for the MiniMax 8085 SBC

+## Introduction

+The Keypad and VFD extension board provides simple 20-key keypad and display for [MiniMax8085 SBC](https://github.com/skiselev/minimax8085).
+It is designed to be plugged on the top of MiniMax8085 using 2x20 pin header / pin socket.

 ![MiniMax8085 with Keypad and VFD](images/MiniMax8085-Keypad_and_VFD.jpg)